farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

 - A: I don't think there's any safe way I can merge them I think I just have to take all the override vector values.
 - IDEA: I could perhaps create an inheritance approach that takes custom merge (and a relatively simple merge builder) if users ever want to customize the merge behavior based on a custom usecase

+TODO: I could make these properties if I made types for meta with non-matching keys and a way to create two dictionaries with matching keys or guaranteed overlap
+ - the overlap could be a param and then I just inject that overlap into both value sets
+   - the issue is having different values in target vs overrides

 ## Include Tags in Model?
 Q: Should I also model tags as part of the note model?